 But how can you make them as useful as possible for your team - and your business?

 In this blog, we cover tips for small business owners & managers on ensuring your performance appraisals are as effective & valuable as possible.

 6 tips on how to conduct an effective performance appraisal:

 Preparation is key - both for the employee & the person running the appraisal.

 It's a good idea to review previous notes around performance and to look at previously agreed objectives or goals.
 Have these been met?
 What have you observed throughout the process?
 Encourage the employee to make their own notes in preparation for the review as well.

 Just like in any other meeting, an agenda will help to guide the direction of the discussion.
 Agendas can help you ensure you cover all you need to in an appraisal, including next steps.

 After you’ve created your agenda outline, you could send it to the employee and invite them to add any additional points they'd like to discuss.
 A performance review is not a one-way conversation, and it may well be that an employee will go into the appraisal with their own purpose (e.g. asking for a pay review), so it’s important to allow them to have the time to fulfil theirs.

 Likewise, by each sharing your agendas, it allows you both to further prepare for the discussion.
 For instance, knowing that your employee wants to discuss their pay prior to the appraisal gives you the opportunity to look back at when they last received a pay review, rather than be blindsided by the question when it comes up.

-It can be too easy during a performance appraisal to focus on what improvements can be made.
-Take some time to reflect on the successes, discuss what worked well and see how this can be mirrored across other aspects of the employee’s work.
+It can be all too easy during a performance appraisal to focus on what improvements can be made.
+Remember to take some time to reflect on successes & celebrate them.
+Here are some ideas on what to say in an appraisal if you need some inspiration.